TB-500 Therapy in Miami

 TB-500 is a synthetic peptide based on the active region of thymosin beta-4 (TB4), a naturally occurring 43-amino acid protein found in virtually all human and animal cells.
 Thymosin beta-4 was originally identified in the thymus gland — the immune organ responsible for T-cell maturation — but has since been found in high concentrations at sites of tissue damage throughout the body, where it plays a central role in the healing and repair process.

-TB-500 reproduces the biologically active segment of thymosin beta-4, delivering its tissue-healing properties in a concentrated, therapeutic form.
 What makes TB-500 unique among healing peptides is its systemic action — unlike BPC-157, which works best when injected near a specific injury site, TB-500 circulates throughout the entire body after injection, seeking out areas of inflammation and tissue damage wherever they exist.
+Learn more about what peptide therapy is and how these compounds support healing.

 How TB-500 Works